kaustubhagarwal/DL-Mini-Project-NYU-24/README.md

 ## 👩‍⚖️ Acknowledgement

 We thank professor Chinmay Hegde for his guidance, mentorship, and expertise throughout this project.
 We would also like to thank the staff and facilities at New York University for providing us with the necessary resources to see this project to completion.
-We would also like to acknowledge the use of ChatGPT, for providing assistance with generating content for the certain sections of this report.